AZERBAIJAN: Religion Law amendments "more controlling mechanisms"

 It remains unclear what motivated the regime to introduce this provision.
 However, there is already regime hostility to freedom of religion and belief relating to children and young people, with restrictions on what religious education can be offered to children and adults.
-Administrative Code Article 515.0.3 already bans "clergy and members of religious associations holding special meetings for children and young people, as well as the organising or holding by religious bodies of organised labour, literary, or other clubs and groups unassociated with holding religious ceremonies".
+Administrative Code Article 515.0.3 already punishes "clergy and members of religious associations holding special meetings for children and young people, as well as the organising or holding by religious bodies of organised labour, literary, or other clubs and groups unassociated with holding religious ceremonies".

 Islamic scholar Elshad Miri was among those criticising what they saw as the vagueness of the new restriction, when details of the amendments were first made public.
 "In what way will children complain against their parents that they are taught religion against their will?" he told Public TV on 17 April.
 "Will the regime make children complain against their parents, will this not be psychologically stressful for them?"

 "Unfortunately the new Religion Law amendments are a continuation of the restrictive amendments we saw before, such as in 2019," human rights defender Rasul Jafarov told Forum 18 from Baku on 21 May.
 "Most provisions of the amendments are quite restrictive and raise the question as to whether they are the right policy – our opinion is that they are not, as they violate all international standards."